 Key Point – To be successful with backwards budgeting, you must know what your life’s vision is.
 What do you want from life and how does money correlate to your vision?
-If you are unsure, pick up our Cents + Vision Planner to guide you.
+If you are unsure, our full length course, My Ultimate Money Blueprint will guide you.

 Related resource: Does Being Frugal Mean you are Cheap?